RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - <i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>
 <br> Multiple layers of companies, services, are likely.
 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.

-### <b>Background:</b><br>
+### <b>Background:</b>
-- Multiple Research Papers on Disinformation/Influence Operations Cross-Platforms, Timelines, Studying Technologies<br>
+<br> - Multiple Research Papers on Disinformation/Influence Operations Cross-Platforms, Timelines, Studying Technologies
-- Amber Heard's August 2020 Counterclaims on Bots: https://www.scribd.com/document/473092071/cl-2019-2911-def-counterclaims-8-10-2020<br>
+<br> - Amber Heard's August 2020 Counterclaims on Bots: https://www.scribd.com/document/473092071/cl-2019-2911-def-counterclaims-8-10-2020
-- Influence Operation of 6,000 Twitter accounts found by BotSentinel: https://youtu.be/bb2bC04OEPw<br>
+<br> - Influence Operation of 6,000 Twitter accounts found by BotSentinel: https://youtu.be/bb2bC04OEPw<br>

 <b>Origins, Risks, and Private Sector Operations:</b>
 - After reviewing analysis and data quanitifications, explanations of origins and motive can be discovered.